 In order to succeed in the present application, the applicant must demonstrate that:

-there is clause in the parties’ agreement, which provides that arbitration shall be the dispute resolution mechanism.
+there is a clause in the parties’ agreement, which provides that arbitration shall be the dispute resolution mechanism.

 there is a dispute between the parties, which requires resolution.